Regina Spektor

-Regina Ilyinichna Spektor (Регинa Ильинична Спектор, /ru/; born February 18, 1980) is a Russian-born American singer, songwriter, and pianist.
+Regina Ilyinichna Spektor (Регинa Ильинична Спектор, /ru/; born February 18, 1980) is a Soviet-born American singer, songwriter, and pianist.

 After self-releasing her first three records and gaining popularity in New York City's independent music scenes, particularly the anti-folk scene centered on the East Village, Spektor signed with Sire Records in 2004, resulting in greater mainstream recognition.
 After giving her third album, Soviet Kitsch, a major label re-release, Sire released Spektor's fourth album, Begin to Hope, which achieved a Gold certification by the RIAA.
 Her following two albums, Far and What We Saw from the Cheap Seats, each debuted at number 3 on the Billboard 200.

 Mayor Bill de Blasio proclaimed June 11, 2019, Regina Spektor Day in New York City.
 Spektor was inducted into the Bronx Walk of Fame on May 18, 2019, by Borough President Rubén Díaz Jr.

 Early life and musical beginnings

 Spektor was born on February 18, 1980, in Moscow, Soviet Union, to a musical Russian-Jewish family.
 Her father, Ilya Spektor, was a photographer and amateur violinist.
 Her mother, Bella Spektor, was a music professor in a Soviet college of music and taught at public elementary schools in Mount Vernon, New York, now retired.
 Spektor has a brother, Boruch, who was featured in the track "* * *" (or "Whisper") from her 2003 album Soviet Kitsch, and who inspired the song "Bear Spektor", which has been performed live but never officially released.
 Growing up in Moscow, Regina started taking piano lessons when she was seven and learned how to play the piano by practicing on a Petrof upright that her grandfather gave her mother.
 She grew up listening to classical music and Russian bards like Vladimir Vysotsky and Bulat Okudzhava.
 Her father, who obtained recordings in Eastern Europe and traded cassettes with friends in the Soviet Union, also exposed her to rock and roll bands such as the Beatles, Queen, and the Moody Blues.

-The family left the Soviet Union for the Bronx in 1989, when Spektor was nine and a half, during the period of Perestroika, when Soviet citizens were permitted to emigrate.
+The family left the Soviet Union for New York City in 1989, when Spektor was nine and a half, during the period of Perestroika, when Soviet citizens were permitted to emigrate.
 She had to leave her piano behind.
 The seriousness of her piano studies led her parents to consider not leaving the Soviet Union, but they finally decided to emigrate due to the racial, ethnic, and political discrimination that Jewish people faced.